Ready-Set-Go Gently Parenting

 Questions about divorce

 As you know, about half of marriages end in divorce.
-Not all divorcing couples have children, but many do, and the situation is never easy.
 People are asking questions such as "should the children be involved."?
 Well, the children are involved, whether anyone likes that or not.
 But as far the decision making; that is made by the adults only.
 The children should never be made to feel that they are in any way responsible for their parents' divorce!
 Or for any problems that the parents may have.

 Adults are responsible for their own relationships with other adults, or lack thereof.
 Most states offer (or require) classes to guide divorcing parents with children.
 The basic idea is that the child loves each parent.
 Each parent should love their child, and should do their best to express that love to the child.
 The responsibility is on each adult to do their best with their responsibilities to the child.
 Each parent should recognize the fact that the child will probably have a relationship with the other parent, and to keep their mouth shut about that!
 Allow the child to have that relationship, and do not say anything at all about the other parent, other than necessary information such as "Mommy will be picking you up at 4 PM."